SaiAnjesh/NeuralNetworks_Test/README.md

 # Simple-Neural-Networks-Project
 My first neural network project to gain hands-on experience in Pytorch

-Motive :
+---
-Used a simple mathematical function
+Motive : To model and solve a simple mathematical function
+    f = a + 3 * b
+---
 Provided code in 2 formats - '_.ipynb_' & '_.py_', for your reference

 This is a sample neural network notebook